Wall Boundaries / Moving Boundaries

 The explicit method speeds up calculation by giving a suitable speed of sound.

 Spatial pressure oscillation can be suppressed using this function, resulting in higher accuracy.

 Particleworks offers two models: The CSF model calculates surface tension from the geometric shape of the object, whereas the Potential model uses interfacial energy between objects.

-One of the advantages of the Potential model is contact angle.
 You can set contact angles between two different states of matter, such as wall-fluid and fluid-fluid.
-By specifying the magnitude of the attractive force, you can simulate multiple fluids that don't mix, such as oil and water.
+Multiple non-mixable fluids can be simulated, such as oil and water.